-So we've got you covered with the best NYC nail salons that will not disappoint.
-Trust, the service of the staff, vibe of the salons, and designs they offer are top notch.
+So we've got you covered with the best nail salons in NYC that will not disappoint.
+Trust, the service of the staff, the vibe of the salons, and the designs they offer are top-notch.
 That said, these places book up fast.
-If today's your day to treat yourself, we suggest you give one of the below a call ASAP.
+If today's your day to treat yourself, we suggest you give one of the below a call.

-Fact: Ask a group of It girls what their favorite salon is, and I guarantee one of them will say Paintbox.
-The salon has an entire book full of one-of-a-kind designs that are so memorable I can spot a Paintbox mani the second I see one.
+Fact: Ask a group of It-girls what their favorite salon is, and I guarantee one of them will say Paintbox.
+The salon has an entire book full of one-of-a-kind designs that are so memorable we can spot a Paintbox mani the second we see one.
 Even better?
 You're never without a glass of champagne while enjoying your mani.

 Want nail art that'll automatically earn you compliments?
 Vanity Projects is the spot.
 Its bold and original designs are not for the faint of heart—you'll seriously stand out with these innovative paint jobs done by some of the most sought-after nail artists.
 If you want to have more fun with your nails, this place is for you.